 The MFR_RAIL_ADDRESS command enables direct device address access to the PAGE activated channel.
-The value of this command should be common to all devices attached to a single power supply rail.
+The value of this command should be common to all devices programmed to that rail address.

 The user should only perform command writes to this address.
-If a read is performed from this address and the rail devices do not respond with EXACTLY the same value, the LTC3889 will detect bus contention and may set a CML communications fault.
+If a read is performed from this address and the rail devices do not respond with EXACTLY the same value, the LTC7880 will detect bus contention and may set a CML communications fault.